How federated tracing works

-These options will cause the Apollo gateway to collect tracing information from the underlying federated services and pass them on, along with the query plan, to the Apollo metrics ingress.
-Currently, only Apollo Server supports detailed metrics insights as an implementing service, but we would love to work with you to implement the protocol in other languages!
+These options will cause the Apollo gateway to collect tracing information from the underlying subgraphs and pass them on, along with the query plan, to the Apollo metrics ingress.
+Currently, only Apollo Server supports detailed metrics insights as a subgraph, but we would love to work with you to implement the protocol in other languages!

 NOTE: By default, metrics will be reported to the

 currentvariant.
 To change the variant for reporting, set the

 NOTE: this section details how the gateway communicates with subgraphs around encoded tracing information and is not necessary to understand in order to enable federated tracing.